 Although there are no proven prevention measures, adopting a healthy lifestyle can help reduce the likelihood of developing Alzheimer’s.
 These include:

 To raise public awareness of dementia and help build a dementia-friendly community, the Hong Kong Government launched a 3-year Dementia Friendly Community Campaign in September 2018.
-It is a joint cooperation between government departments and non-governmental organisations active in Hong Kong.
+It is a joint cooperation between government departments and non-governmental organizations active in Hong Kong.

 The Dementia Community Support Scheme under the Campaign also provides support services to older adults with mild to moderate dementia and their caregivers according to individual needs.